ElucidataInc/polly-docs/docs/Getting Started/Admin Dashboard.md

 ## Disable User

-Disabling a user will not allow the user to login to their account or access their data.
-A disabled account is not deleted and can be enabled later.
+Disabling a user will not allow the user to log in to their account or access their data.
+A disabled account is not deleted and can still be enabled later.
 To disable a user click on the meatball menu for the relevant user and then click on *Disable*.

 ![Disable user](../img/Admin_Dashboard/04_Admin_Dashboard_Options.png) <center>**Figure 8.** Disable user</center>

-The admin dashboard will update to show the account’s status as *Inactive*.
+The admin dashboard will update to show the account status as *Inactive*.

 ![Updated admin dashboard](../img/Admin_Dashboard/09_Admin_Dashboard_Disable_User.png) <center>**Figure 9.** Updated admin dashboard</center>